-If you’ve experienced discrimination in the workplace, Shimoda Law Corp. can help.
+If you’ve experienced discrimination in the workplace, Shimoda & Rodriguez Law, PC can help.
 Shimoda has experienced attorneys who understand California and federal discrimination employment laws.
 Employees have a right to compensation if their employers commit discrimination in the workplace.

 People Protected Against Workplace Discrimination